Summer Program "Parliamentary Democracy in Europe"

 “Parliamentary Accountability and New Technologies: Transparency, Privacy and Security Challenges”

 Jean Monnet Module 2017-2019 (575392-EPP-1-2016-1-IT-EPPJMO-MODULE)

 LUISS School of Government

-Participants who are or have been affiliated to LUISS Guido Carli University will receive a discount of 10% on the fees.
+Participants who are or have been affiliated to LUISS Guido Carli University or one of the partners will receive a discount of 10% on the fees.